nightingale-media-player/nightingale-hacking/installer/common/README.txt

 ---------------------------------------------------------------------------------
 NOTICE TO iPOD USERS
-* iPOD Device Support version 2.1.2 or Later is needed for Songbird 0.4RC1.
+* iPOD Device Support version 2.1.2 or Later is needed for Songbird 0.4RC2.
 Previous versions of this add-on are not compatible with this new release.
 * Linux Fedora users will need to upgrade to libdbus version 3 to get iPOD to sync OR wait for version 2.1.5.
+* iPod Touch/iPhone not yet supported

 ---------------------------------------------------------------------------------